 ABOUT ME

 Originally from the Chicago area, I moved west when she was 19 to work as a wildlife technician in Yellowstone National Park.
 There, I discovered a passion for both wildlife and ecosystem interactions.
 I stayed in Yellowstone for over 10 years researching and managing wolves, bears, and bison before returning to graduate school.
 I received a Ph.D. in Wildlife Ecology from Utah State University, where my research focused on wolf-bison interactions in Yellowstone, and wolf-brown bear interactions in North America and Scandinavia.
 I am currently working on numerous research and science communication projects with several universities and non-profits across multiple countries.
-My research generally focuses on large carnivores, predator-prey interactions, animal behavior, and socio-economic ecosystems.
-However, my true passion lies in making science accessible to the general public, and have been involved in a variety of broader impact projects.
+My research generally focuses on large carnivores, predator-prey interactions, and animal behavior.

 EDUCATION